This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Instructions

-• In a small bowl or salad dressing shaker, combine the Dijon mustard, anchovies, garlic cloves, Worcestershire sauce, salt, pepper, lemon juice, and olive oil.
+• Prepare the marinade: In a small bowl or salad dressing shaker, combine the Dijon mustard, anchovies, garlic, Worcestershire sauce, salt, black pepper, lemon juice, and olive oil.
 Whisk or shake to combine.

-1 tbsp Dijon mustard, 4 cloves garlic, 1 ½ tsp Worcestershire sauce, ½ tsp kosher salt, 1 tsp freshly ground black pepper, 2 tbsp fresh lemon juice, ½ cup extra virgin olive oil, 4 anchovies
+1 tbsp Dijon mustard, 4 anchovies, 3 cloves garlic, 1 ½ tsp Worcestershire sauce, ½ tsp kosher salt, 1 tsp freshly ground black pepper, ¼ cup fresh lemon juice, ½ cup olive oil

-• On a small tray, pour 4 tbsp of the prepared dressing over the chicken breasts.
+• Marinate the chicken: In a bowl, pour half of the prepared dressing over the chicken breasts.
 Rub the dressing around to evenly coat.
-Wrap tightly and place in the refrigerator to marinate for at least 30 minutes or up to 8 hours.
+Wrap tightly and refrigerate to marinate for 30 minutes or up to 8 hours.
+Reserve the other half of the dressing for later.

-1 lb chicken breast (about two large breasts)
+1 lb boneless, skinless chicken breast (about 2 large breasts)

-4 slices bacon, 2 oz Parmesan cheese, 4 large flour tortillas, romaine lettuce, red onion, avocado
+2 oz Parmesan cheese, 4 large flour tortillas, romaine lettuce, 4 slices cooked bacon, red onion, avocado

 Video